-- A site plan, showing the location of the proposed building, setbacks from boundaries, levels of adjacent ground, existing buildings on site and other site features such as easements.
-Floor plans for each floor of the building, showing all building elements and detailed layouts at a suitable scale, which should include: - Reduced levels and proposed finished floor levels. - The intended use of each room. - Dimensions of rooms. - Dimensions of walls and structural elements. - Internal and external wall construction, including details of any required sound insulation, fire resistance or the like. - Locations of door and window openings. - Layouts or rooms within the building and location of fixtures. - Details of any performance solutions as relevant. - Sufficient detail to demonstrate BASIX compliance where applicable.
+- A site plan, showing the location of the proposed building, setbacks from boundaries, levels of adjacent ground, existing buildings on site and other site features such as easements, and fire source features. - Floor plans for each floor of the building, showing all building elements and detailed layouts at a suitable scale, which should include: - Reduced levels and proposed finished levels. - The intended use of each room. - Dimensions of rooms. - Dimensions of walls and structural elements. - Internal and external wall construction, including details of any sound insulation, fire resistance or the like. - Locations of door and window openings. - Floor coverings. - Reflected ceiling layout. - Layouts or rooms within the building and location of fixtures. - Locations of services. - Details of any performance solutions as relevant. - Sufficient detail to demonstrate BASIX compliance where applicable.